 Living space is calculated when determining the square footage of a property.
 In a single-family house, the gross living area or GLA includes the living space that is above the land-line.
 In order to be calculated as a living space, the area needs to have lighting, heating, and ventilation. and has heating, lighting, and ventilation.

-Normally, unfinished parts of the home would not be included in any calculations for living square footage.
+Normally, unfinished parts of the home would not be included in any calculations for living square footage when you calculate square footage.
 If you do have rooms that aren’t finished, these can be mentioned as bonus areas in listing descriptions.
 They do add space but not actual

 Garages shouldn’t be included in the total living space.
 This still applies even if the garage space is finished.
 This is due to the area not being on the same level as the rest of the home.
 You will likely have to take a step down from the main living area to enter the garage, so they generally aren’t on the same level.